Know exactly how many kids are coming

 • Co-host contact info

-Kids don't RSVP for themselves.
-Parents do.
-And parents are responding for more than one person.
+Kids don't reply for themselves.
+Parents do, and a parent is answering for more than one person.

-Each family gets their own link.
-You know exactly who responded.
+Each family gets its own link, so you know exactly who replied.
 If a link gets forwarded to the wrong person, regenerate it in one tap.

 Co-host with your partner

-Both parents (or you and the other room parent) can manage the guest list, update party details, and see RSVPs.
+Both parents, or you and the other room parent, can manage the guest list, update party details, and see replies.
 One dashboard, no side threads.

 Best for

-• Birthday parties where parents RSVP for kids
+• Birthday parties where parents reply for their kids

 • Co-hosted parties (two parents, room parents)